-Before long, I figured out that Joe was Joseph McCarthy, the firebrand senator from Wisconsin.
+Before long, I figured out that Joe was Senator Joseph McCarthy, the Republican firebrand from Wisconsin.

-While McCarthy was searching high and low for Communists in our government, my parents were listening and learning.
+While McCarthy was searching high and low for Communists in our government, my parents were applauding.
 When the senator was censured by the Senate, my parents were angry.
 When he died, they mourned.

 “We’re taking back the country” was the Birch mantra.
-For Birchers, that meant taking back the country from Communists, Socialists, and Collectivists by eliminating every government program since the turn of the 20th century.
+That meant taking back the country from Communists, Socialists, and Democrats by eliminating every government program since the turn of the 20th century.

-My parents-Stillwell (Jay) and Laurene Conner were the first two JBS members in the city of Chicago.
+My parents-Stillwell (Jay) and Laurene Conner-were the first two JBS members in the city of Chicago.
 My father became a National Council member and remained in top leadership for thirty-two years until his death in 1992.
 In his leadership capacity, he met and became friends with Fred Koch and other prominent members of the radical right.